koonwen/The-C-Programming-Language-Exercises/README.md

 ```
 4. **Formatted Input - Scanf**: It may also be convenient to get format specific input if you expect a certain input.
 Scanf works in the opposite fashion from printf whereby the input format is specified and by the user and stored into the addresses provided by the user when describing the format.
 [Exercise: minscanf & postfix calculator]
 5. **File Access**: So far our c programs have been mainly interacting with stdin and stdout which are automatically opened and provided to us by the O.S in the form of file descriptors when the process starts.
 We can interact with other files by opening them with `FILE *fopen(char *name, char *mode)`.
 FILE is a structure which contains information about the buffer, permissions, location, etc. Always close opened files because most O.S. put limits on how many opened files a process can have simultaneously.
 At the same time, closing also flushes the buffer. [cat example]
 6. **Error Handling - Stderr and Exit**: There is a third file descriptor provided by the O.S. which is stderr.
 Stderr is connected to your screen but can be redirected into log files instead.
 The reason for this is to separate your errors from your output.
 Instead of using return statements, more complex programs can benefit from using `exit(expr)`.
-Whilst this is semantically the same as `return expr`, using the exit function however has the benefit that it can be called from other functions.
+Whilst this is semantically the same as `return expr` in "main", using the exit function however has the benefit that it can be called from other functions and terminates the entire program.
 Conventionally, exit status's of 0 means it normal termination wheras non-zero is abnormal status's
-7. **Line Input and Output** -
+7. **Line Input and Output** - The standard library implements a similar function to `getline` known as `gets` except it reads from a stream.
+Take note that library functions with "f___" are equivalent to those without.
+The f portion just allows you to specify which file or stream to take input or channel output.
+Those without the f generally either take from stdin write to stdout.
+It is useful to keep in mind that these library functions don't provide very good return values.
+For e.g. `fgets` returns NULL if either an error or EOF is encountered.
+To get over this this problem, there is an additional function provided `feof(FILE *)` and `ferror(FILE *)` that we can use to test the status of the file pointer.
+8. **Miscellaneous Functions** - `ungetc` only gurantees 1 character of pushback.
+You can execute system programs from within c programs by using the function `system(char *s)`.
+The difference between calloc and malloc is that calloc initializes storage to 0.

 # Additional Notes

+**Macro expansion vs Function calls**
+- Macro expansion is generally prefered when you have a small routine instead of writing a function call.
+The reason for this is that extra resources are used when a function call is made such as copying values because of the pass by value property of arguments.
+- On the other hand, macro expansion just copies the code during the preprossesing step so no values are copied over.
+- However, most compilers today, inline their functions so it becomes analogous to macro expansion.

+**What is a stream & buffer**
+- A stream is just an interface representing a sequence of bytes/data.
+The use of this is so we have a uniform way of interacting with data regardless of source or destination.
+- The name stream can be applied almost to any kind of data transfer whether it be by keyboard input or program output or file reading or writing.
+Data comes in quite intuitively as a sequence of data and a stream is just a way to describe this process.
+- A buffer on the other hand, is a sequence of data stored in memory.
+- A stream can be put in a buffer for easier handling.

 **Function declaration vs definition**
-> to do
+- A declaration is merely telling the program what the function returns, and its argument types.
+A function is usually declared before being used in another function/program by a function protype.
+If a function protoype is not found.
+The functions return and argument types are implicitly declared by the first use in the program.
+- A definition is the entire function code itself including it's argument variable names and it's body.
+- A definition will reserve storage space for a function whereas a declaration decribes what the properties of a function are.

 **Data types:**
 - A word is a fixed size of data that a computer processor is able to handle as a unit.
 It is machine dependent such as having 32/64 bit machines that indicate the word size that it is able to process at one go